IBM/knative-quarkus-bench/benchmarks/UsingCloudObjectStorage.md

            "width": 300, \
            "height", 200 }'
 ```
-to send a request to a Knative service.

 **Note for Knative services:** The `curl` command simply posts a Cloud Event to the broker and exits,
 returning the HTTP status code `202 Accepted`.